 The easiest of the days, a leisurely walk along the river flats of the Heaphy River, with its luxuriant rainforest of kowhai, cabbage trees, and nikau and a visit to one of New Zealand’s biggest northern rata trees.
 Once arriving at the Heaphy Hut (32 bunks) there is the option of a swim in the lagoon, walk along the beach, or an off track visit to the very special Field’s Cave.
 We stay at the Heaphy Hut for the night (30 bunks).

 Start: Heaphy Hut

 Finish: Last Resort

 The final day is a 5 hour walk along the magical West Coast, with high cliffs, pounding seas, nikau and karaka tree forests and wild scenery.
 After a few hours of walking, the distinctive cone of Kohaihai Bluff may be seen in the distance, our destination for the day*.
 At Kohaihai our vehicle is waiting (along with luggage transferred from Takaka) for the short drive into beautiful Karamea (15 minutes), where the group enjoys well-deserved hot showers and a relaxing night at The Last Resort.
-One night of quality lodge accommodation and breakfast at The Last Resort is included in the price.
+One night of lodge accommodation and breakfast at The Last Resort is included in the price.
 Here we can share a drink at the bar, enjoy an evening meal together and of course celebrate our achievements and experiences over the last 5 days together.

 Carry less, enjoy more!

-To help you plan your trip, we offer the following list of what to pack
+To help you plan your trip, we offer the following list as a suggestion of what to pack.

 • 1 Comfortable backpack (35 - 50 litres)